 Student and Parent Portals

 The Student Portal can be accessed anywhere through The Sixth Form intranet or website and provides information and regular updates about your attendance, exams and performance reviews as well as your current timetable.
 The Parent Portal is available through our website and in addition to the information on your attendance and progress provides regular news updates and all your reviews for the year.
-A Parents’ Welcome Evening takes place in September where help is provided to register and log on to the Parents’ Portal in addition to the Parents’ Guide to the College.
+A Parents’ Welcome Evening takes place in September where help is provided to register and log on to the Parents’ Portal in addition to the Parents’ Guide to The Sixth Form.

 Specific Learning Needs or Disabilities